 And, if you need extra help convincing them to pay, you get to choose the projects you work on during our program.
 That means you could work on a company project starting day one.

-After applications close: Yes, you can get a refund.
-After enrolling in one of our courses, you'll get a "One-year guarantee."
+Be sure you're 100% committed to joining our program because once you've paid, the only way to get a refund is by following "Our 1-year guarantee."
 Put simply, if you enroll, watch all of the videos, attend the weekly calls, do all of the work, and don’t feel you've improved as a UX designer within 365 days, we’ll provide you a full refund and give you an extra $200 out of our own pockets.
 See our guarantee details

-On average, across the entire program, expect to dedicate 8 to 12 hours per week for videos and assignments.
+On average, across the entire program, expect to dedicate 4 to 8 hours per week for videos and assignments.

 On lighter weeks, expect to spend anywhere between 1 to 4 hours.